Neuroma: An enlargement of a portion of a nerve.

 A neuroma is an often painful enlargement of one of the body’s nerves.
 Though neuromas can develop in any part of the body, they most commonly occur in the foot, usually in one of the intermetatarsal nerves.
 Interdigital neuroma is the name used to describe this nerve mass or enlargement.
 An interdigital neuroma is more likely to occur in women than men.

-A neuroma can manifest between any of the long bones, or metatarsals, in the foot.
+A neuroma can arise between any of the long bones, or metatarsals, in the foot.
 Morton’s neuromas are neuromas that develop between the third and fourth metatarsal bones.
 If a neuroma develops between any of the other metatarsal bones, it is called an interdigital neuroma, not a Morton’s neuroma.
-Neuromas, though considered to be growths or masses, are benign, or noncancerous, and often respond to conservative care methods.
+Neuromas, though considered to be growths or masses, are benign, or noncancerous, and often respond to natural foot care approaches.

 Signs & Symptoms